CORN

 Every row in every table is protected by Row Level Security (RLS).
 A user can only read or write data belonging to the hotel they are assigned to.
 This is enforced at the database level, not the application layer.

 Roles follow a strict hierarchy: platform admin → hotel admin → manager → staff.
-Sensitive sections (SPA preferences, confidential observations, medical allergies) are additionally filtered by department.
+Sensitive sections (SPA preferences, confidential observations, dietary restrictions) are additionally filtered by department.

 Two-factor authentication is available through Supabase Auth.
 Single Sign-On (SAML/OIDC) is on the roadmap for enterprise clients.